Marion parade features shuttle replica and Neil Armstrong’s brother

-MARION, Kans.
+MARION, Kan.
 (KSNW) – A small town festival is shooting for the stars by celebrating this year’s 50th anniversary of the moon landing.

 The grand marshal of the parade is the brother of astronaut, Neil Armstrong.